cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 * The error if data fetching failed
 * The [toolbox object]({{< relref "developer/custom_console/custom-widgets.md#toolbox-object" >}}).

-`render()` is focal to the appearance of the widget as the return value of this function will be rendered by ReactJS engine.
+`render()` is focal to the appearance of the widget as the return value of this function is rendered by ReactJS engine.
 As such it is important to understand how to build widgets.

 The following example illustrates the simplest usage: